COVID-19: Information for pregnancy and newborn screening participants

 Newborn metabolic screening (the heel prick test) will continue to be provided to newborn babies.
 Your midwife will be guided by infection prevention and control guidelines to keep you and your baby as safe as possible during the test.
 We encourage you to talk to your midwife if you have any questions.

-Across all alert levels, DHBs will be working to test as many babies as possible before they are discharged from hospital.
+Under the traffic light system, DHBs will be working to test as many babies as possible before they are discharged from hospital.
 Access to outpatient appointments will vary depending on the alert level and DHB.

 If you have not been offered newborn hearing screening for your baby or your baby requires a follow-up screening appointment, your DHB will be in touch to arrange an outpatient appointment with you once available.